Laisrén mac Nad Froích: Death and veneration

 The Irish annals record his death in 564.
 According to early Irish martyrologies, his festival was observed on 12 September.
-Note that while Saint Laisrén is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.
+Note that while Laisrén is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.
 He is venerated as a pre-1054 Great East-West Schism Western saint in the Orthodox Church as all saints traditionally venerated by the united Church are, even if subsequently downgraded or rejected by Rome since the Schism.

 A piece of metalwork which bears testimony to his cult is the book reliquary, probably from Devenish, known as Soiscél Molaisse ('Gospel-book of Molaise').
 The original part appears to have been an 8/9th-century portable chasse, but in the early 11th century, it was converted for use as a book shrine at the behest of Cennfaelad (d.
 1025), abbot of Devenish, whose name appears in the inscription.
 Further decorations were added at a later age.
 It is currently kept in the National Museum of Ireland, Dublin.